-And whilst one – as a screenwriter – can through ferocious hard work, years of watching and reading and analysis of narratives of every kind, achieve magnificent improvements in one’s self, the core ingredients will out.
+And whilst one – as a screenwriter – can through ferocious hard work, years of watching and reading and analysis of narratives and screenplays of every kind, achieve magnificent improvements in one’s self, the core ingredients will out.

 - Could James Cameron write the “how do you like them apples?” scene from GOOD WILL HUNTING?

 - Could Cameron Crowe cook up a surgically precise, Swiss-watch of an opening act such as the one that opens THE TERMINATOR?